-89 Stedman, 120.
+92 Stedman, 120.

-Bellesiles makes quite a point of the relatively poor quality of American marksmanship, contrary to not only popular wisdom today, but much of it from the 18th and 19th centuries.
 George Washington's letter to John A. Washington of February 24, 1777, describes contacts between the Continental and British armies:

-Our Scouts, and the Enemy's Foraging Parties, have frequent skirmishes; in which they always sustain the greatest loss in killed and Wounded, owing to our Superior skill in Fire arms...
-91 to fire into the embrazures and to drive the enemy from their parapets when our approaches are carried very near their Works....
-General Lincoln informs me that the enemy made use of this mode at the Siege of Charlestown, and that his Batteries were in a manner silenced, untill he opposed the same kind of troops and made it as dangerous for the enemy to shew their Men as it had been before for him to expose his.92
+Our Scouts, and the Enemy's Foraging Parties, have frequent skirmishes; in which they always sustain the greatest loss in killed and Wounded, owing to our Superior skill in Fire arms \dots 94 to fire into the embrazures and to drive the enemy from their parapets when our approaches are carried very near their Works....
+General Lincoln informs me that the enemy made use of this mode at the Siege of Charlestown, and that his Batteries were in a manner silenced, untill he opposed the same kind of troops and made it as dangerous for the enemy to shew their Men as it had been before for him to expose his.
+95